natesheridan/romcom/README.md

 * Write clean, DRY JavaScript to store our data
 * Use a provided class by creating object instances using the `new` keyword
 * Manipulate the page after it has loaded adding, removing, and updating elements on the DOM
-* Understand event bubbling and use event delegation on dynamic elements

 ## Overview